PoweredLocal/openwrt-auto-channel-select/README.md

 After the best channel is found, this script will commit a config change using UCI, assuming that your radio interface has the same index (wlan0 -> radio0).

+You can execute this script from your crontab to make it run regularly, or to `/etc/rc.local` to launch it on startup.

 ## Default settings

 By default this script makes 3 scans with 5 second delay between them.
 You can change this at the top of the script.